 The department awards Julia Preston Brumley Travel Scholarships to help fund international travel and study abroad.
 The Peter C. Baxter Memorial Prize is awarded annually to the outstanding senior majoring in American studies.

 The Department offers credit for AMST 396 Independent Study and FOLK 495 Independent Field Research.
-After having an initial consultation with their proposed faculty advisor, students will need to initiate the sign-up process via the Online Learning Contract Manager.
+After an initial consultation with their proposed faculty advisor, students must initiate the sign-up process via the Online Learning Contract Manager.
 Detailed instructions for completing this form can be found here.

-American studies is an excellent liberal art major for students interested in graduate and professional school study.
-The major prepares students for graduate work in fields such as American history and literature.
+American Studies is an excellent liberal art major for students interested in graduate and professional school study.
+The major prepares students for graduate work in American history and literature.
 After receiving their baccalaureate degree, American studies majors consistently have been accepted in law and business schools, which are interested in students with a broad, interdisciplinary undergraduate background.
-American studies provide a solid basis for a variety of career choices, including public service, business, teaching, museum curation, and journalism.
+American studies provide a solid basis for various career choices, including public service, business, teaching, museum curation, and journalism.
 The folklore concentration and minor are a productive component of study for those preparing for graduate school in anthropology, communication studies, journalism, music, and folklore itself–including the master of arts in folklore at UNC–Chapel Hill–as well as for those planning careers in museum curation, public art presentation, and music production.

-American Studies students may petition for a course to be counted towards a major or minor requirement if it is not already approved on our department’s major/minor course lists, but fulfills the need.
-The petition application will be reviewed by the concentration coordinator (AMST, FOLK, AIIS, GLOBAL, SOUTHERN ST) and if approved, submitted for an official course adjustment.
-Students must already have completed the course or be currently enrolled when they submit a petition form.
+American Studies students may petition for a course to be counted towards a major or minor requirement if it is not already approved on our department’s major/minor course lists but fulfills the need.
+The concentration coordinator will review the petition (AMST, FOLK, AIIS, GLOBAL, SOUTHERN ST) and, if approved, submitted for an official course adjustment.
+Students must have completed the course or be enrolled when they submit a petition form.
 Course Petition Form